Neither Doug Renner nor his running shoes are strangers to McDaniel’s quiet hilltop campus.

 It was not until 1998, however, that Renner left teaching to coach full-time.
 With more time dedicated to the program, he has put together several outstanding recruiting classes while continuing to develop the athletes already in the program.

 Renner relinquished head coaching duties for track and field before the 2019-20 season after 28 years.
 He remained on the track and field staff as the distance coach in addition to his cross country duties before resuming head coach duties for track and field in January.

 Under Renner’s direction, McDaniel produced its first-ever Centennial Conference (CC) cross country championship as well as its first male runner to reach the NCAA National Championships (Greg Davis, 1994)

 Jill Krebs has since been to the national meet three times (1999-2001) and became the program’s first All-American in 1999, repeating the honor with a higher finish at the 2000 Championship.

 The trend of success has continued into the new millennium.
 In 2003, Paul Hugus became the second runner on the men’s side to make it to the national championship meet and the first runner in the history of the men’s program to attain All-CC first-team honors.
 He repeated those feats in 2004, making Hugus the squad’s first two-time national qualifier.

-Renner resides in the Taneytown with his wife Linda ’87 and 18-year-old twins, Hannah and Noah – both of whom will be in their first year at McDaniel this morning.
+Renner resides in the Taneytown with his wife Linda ’87 and 18-year-old twins, Hannah and Noah – both of whom are in their first year at McDaniel this year.
 His oldest son, Colin ’15, has followed in his father’s coaching shoes as a football coach on the high school, prep and college levels.